What is the process of transition for a trans person? (Hint: there is no process)

 - Make financial plans that don’t revolve around paying for items in Columns A and B.

-- Mentee trans people who come out after them, who are just as scared and uncertain as they were themselves, back when they first considered ordering something from Column A.
+- Mentor trans people who come out after them, who are just as scared and uncertain as they were themselves, back when they first considered ordering something from Column A.

 - Meet people who didn’t know them before transition.